 What are lady beetles?

-Lady beetles are a type of insect that gardeners want to have in their garden to help get rid of aphids and other garden pests.
+Lady beetles, also knows as lady bugs, are a type of insect that gardeners want to have in their garden to help get rid of aphids and other garden pests.
 However, when lady beetles invade our homes they turn from wanted to unwanted very quickly.

 Most lady beetles you come across have red bodies with black spots.
 But lady beetles also come in a variety of other colors including yellow, tan, and orange, and may or may not have black markings.

-The most identifying feature of a lady beetle is the black “M or “W” marking located on the shield that covers and protects the head.
+The most identifying feature of the lady beetle is the black “M or “W” marking located on the shield that covers and protects its head.

 Why do I have a problem with lady beetles?

-Lady beetles generally only become a problem for people when they decide to use our homes as a place to overwinter.
+Lady beetles generally only become a problem for people when they decide to use our Washington homes as a place to overwinter.
 In the late fall, lady beetles congregate on the sunny sides of structures including our homes.
-As they move up our homes they often find a way inside through gaps and cracks they discover.
+As they move up the exterior walls of our homes, they often find a way inside through gaps and cracks they discover.

-Once inside they move to dark quiet areas (attics, wall voids, behind window or door trim) to spend the winter.
-In the spring when the temperatures rise they migrate back outside to live, feed, and breed.
+Once inside, they move to dark quiet areas (attics, wall voids, behind window or door trim) to spend the winter.
+In the spring when the temperatures rise, lady beetles migrate back outside to live, feed, and breed.

-These pests have the potential to invade by the hundreds and once inside are difficult to get rid of.
+These overwintering pests have the potential to invade by the hundreds and can be difficult to get rid of once they get inside.

 Are lady beetles dangerous?

-Lady beetles are not dangerous to people, in fact, they help us out quite a bit when living outside in our gardens.
+No, lady beetles are not dangerous to people.
+In fact, they help us out quite a bit when living outside in and around our gardens.
 These beetles feed on and help to control garden pests that damage flowers, fruits, and vegetables.
 Sometimes they will feed on and damage crops, but the majority of the time these insects are helpful.

-When lady beetles move into our homes and become crushed they emit a very unpleasant odor and have the potential to stain walls and upholstery with a yellowish fluid.
+When lady beetles move into our homes and get crushed, they emit a very unpleasant odor and have the potential to stain walls and upholstery with a yellowish fluid.
 They are also difficult to control which makes them a very frustrating pest to deal with.

 Do lady beetles bite?

-If a lady beetle is feeling threatened they will bite which causes a quick sharp pain.
-However, lady beetles are not typically aggressive towards people, and so receiving bites from lady beetles is not a huge concern.
+If lady beetles feel threatened, they will bite which causes a quick sharp pain.
+However, lady beetles are not typically aggressive towards people, and receiving bites from lady beetles is not a huge concern.

 How do I get rid of lady beetles?